shahab-hassan/Faithzy/frontend/README.md

 *** Overview ***:

-- Sellers can now connect their Stripe Account
+- Working on AdminPayments (Stripe Setup):
+--- Admin can now mark single or multple payment(s) as Paid
+--- Admin can mark payment(s) back as Pending Payment (s)
-- Sellers can see proper Earnings overview and Payments History
+--- Admin can see Seller Earnings and History
-- Admins can see withdrawal requests